namannc13/data_structures_and_algorithms/Topicwise/Graph/graph.md

 ### **Important Points to remember:**

-- Used for finding Shortest Paths
+- It Used for finding Shortest Paths
+- It Used for printing Shortest Paths
 - Any graph with negative weights cannot implement Djikstra's Algorithm